Dionne-Adoteye/lab-1/README.md

+# Dionne Adoteye

 # Lab-1 Git Repository Seed

 This file is the template for the first lab in Ashesi Web Development 2020.

+# Personal message
+This is to test understanding of the lecture.
+I hope it works

 ## Contents